rundeck/docs/docs/learning/howto/acls/index.md

 2. Click on **Create ACL Policy**
 3. Give the policy a unique name.
 (The name can only contain the following characters `a-zA-Z0-9,.+_-` so no spaces or wildly special characters)
 4. Find/Replace the values as specified on each use case page in your favorite text editor.
-5. Click on the **Editor** tab and paste the example poilcy into the edtior.
+5. Click on the **Editor** tab and paste the example policy into the edtior.
 6. Click Save and test thoroughly.

 @tab Community